appsody/website/content/docs/stacks/create.md

 ```

 ## Creating a template
-Templates allow for an initial project to be created for the developers.
-They provide a starter that the developer can expand and adapt as they require.
+Templates provide an initial application to enable developers to get started with a stack.
+They provide a starter application that a developer can expand and adapt as they require.

 All templates should be created within `/templates`.
-Every template is contained within its own directory, `/templates/<stack-name>`.
+Every template is contained within its own directory, `/templates/<template-name>`.

 Each template must contain `appsody-config.yaml` to specify what stack image the template will use.
 For example:
 ```